Dental Crown Owings Mills, MD

 The Dental Crown Process

-A dental crown procedure will require 2-3 visits to our Owings Mills dentist office.
-Treatment may vary depending on the procedure the patient requires.
+Receiving a dental crown will require 2-3 visits to our Owings Mills dentist office.
+Dental treatments may vary depending on the procedure the patient requires.
 We will conduct a thorough dental exam to diagnose your condition, the root cause of your tooth pain, and more.

 Dental crowns are custom designed and fabricated for personalized results.
-Your dentist will consider the shape, size, and color of your adjacent teeth to create a prosthetic crown that will fit naturally with the aesthetic of your smile.
+Dr. Salhan will consider the shape, size, and color of your adjacent teeth.
+The goal is to create a prosthetic crown that will fit naturally with the aesthetic of your smile.

 Dental crowns are highly durable and allow patients to enjoy a varied diet without restriction.
 Dental crowns can last for many years with proper oral hygiene and routine dental health exams.